Crymepunk/rajikaru-bot/README.md

   userinfo   Shows member information.
 No Category:
   help       Shows this message
-  pull       Pulls the latest version from github reload     Reloads cogs.

 Type ?help command for more info on a command.
 You can also type ?help category for more info on a category.